nutanix-japan/nai-llm/docs/nai/infra_nkp_nai.md

 1. In the NKP GUI, Go to **Clusters**
 2. Click on **Management Cluster Workspace**
 3. Go to **Applications**
-4. Search and enable the following operators: follow this order to avoid dependency issues
+4. Search and enable the following applications: follow this order to install dependencies for NAI application

     - Prometheus Monitoring: version ``69.1.2`` or later
     - Prometheus Adapter: version ``v4.11.0`` or later
     - Istio Service Mesh: version``1.20.8`` or later

+5. The next application to enable is
-    - Knative-serving: version ``1.13.1`` or later
+    - Knative: version `v1.17.0` or later

+    - Search for Knative in the **Applications**

+    - Use the following configuration parameters in **Workspace Configuration**:

+    ```yaml
+    serving:
+      config:
+        features:
+          kubernetes.podspec-nodeselector: enabled
+        autoscaler:
+          enable-scale-to-zero: false
+      knativeIngressGateway:
+        spec:
+          selector:
+            istio: ingressgateway
+          servers:
+          - hosts:
+            - '*'
+            port:
+              name: https
+              number: 443
+              protocol: HTTPS
+            tls:
+              mode: SIMPLE
+              credentialName: nai-cert # (1)
+    ```

+    1. We will create this credential in the next section of the lab

 !!! note
     It may take a few minutes for each application to be up and running.
 Monitor the deployment to make sure that these applications are running before moving on to the next section.